randoop/toradocu-coverage/README.md

 ## Controlling which Randoop is used

-By default the scripts will run the Randoop that is located in the `libs` subdirectory.
+By default the scripts will run the Randoop that is located in the `toradocu/libs` subdirectory.
 This is initially set to be the 3.1.5 release version of Randoop.
-To use a different Randoop, replace `libs/randoop.jar` with a symbolic link to the version you want to use, probably in `build/libs/randoop-all-X.X.X.jar` of your clone of Randoop.
+To use a different Randoop, replace `toradocu/libs/randoop.jar` with a symbolic link to the version you want to use, probably in `build/libs/randoop-all-X.X.X.jar` of your clone of Randoop.
 Example:
 ```
-cd libs
+cd toradocu/libs
 mv -f randoop.jar randoop.jar-ORIG
 ln -s $HOME/research/testing/randoop/build/libs/randoop-all-3.1.5.jar randoop.jar
 mv -f replacecall.jar replacecall.jar-ORIG
 ln -s $HOME/research/testing/randoop/build/libs/replacecall-3.1.5.jar replacecall.jar
-cd ..
+cd ../..
 ```

 ## Setting up the Toradocu test suites.

-When you clone the toradocu-coverage repository it will create a sub-directory for each of the test suites, but it does not download the tests themselves.
+When you clone the toradocu-coverage repository it will create a subdirectory for each of the test suites, but it does not download the tests themselves.
 This is run by running the fetch_and_compile_corpus script:
 ```
 ./fetch_and_compile_corpus
 ```